-Green building takes on a whole new meaning with this new 1,513 square foot aluminum and glass greenhouse at Norfolk State University.
-The aluminum and glass structure sits on a concrete and brick veneer knee-wall.
+Green building takes on a whole new meaning with this 1,513 GSF aluminum and glass greenhouse at Norfolk State University.
+The structure sits on a concrete and brick knee-wall.
 The new greenhouse replaces one that formerly sat on top of the Woods Science building.
 The new facility, located on a path between Woods Science and the Dick Price Stadium, engages the broader campus in what transpires there.
 The building is used for the cultivation of blue/green algae, crop plants and microorganisms, hydroponics, and tree seedlings.
-Students will be able to work on a variety of projects, including topics related to food sources and growing plants to beautify campus.
-The scope of work also included a critical generator for backup power, and all associated mechanical, electrical, and plumbing work necessary to make connections from the site to the greenhouse equipment.
+Students are able to work on a variety of projects, including topics related to food sources and growing plants to beautify campus.